 Tryon Depot Garden

-The Tryon Garden Club Civic Beautification Committee maintains the Tryon Depot Garden located at the corner of Pacolet and Depot streets.
-The Garden Club has maintained the Garden since the 1940s.
+The Tryon Garden Club Civic Beautification Committee maintains the Tryon Depot Garden located at the corner of Pacolet and Depot streets in downtown Tryon.
+The Club has maintained this beautiful Garden since the 1940s.
 The 1906 Tryon Train Depot, adjacent to the Garden, was used when the train was active in the area.
-The Depot was renovated in 2010 and is now used for private business as well as public functions.
+The Depot was renovated in 2010 and is now used for private business, as well as public functions.

-The Garden has recently been awarded a Monarch Butterfly Waystation designation and is listed in the International Monarch Butterfly Waystation Registry.
-The garden qualifies as a place that creates and protects monarch habitat in downtown Tryon.
+The Garden has been awarded a Monarch Butterfly Waystation designation that creates and protects monarch habitat and is listed in the International Monarch Butterfly Waystation Registry.
 Plants that provide food for larva and butterflies include Butterfly Weed, Phlox, Daisy, Goldenrod, Aster, Cosmos, Violet, Purple Coneflower, Joe Pye Weed, Scarlet Sage, Tithonia and Zinnia.
 Shrubs include Butterfly Bush, Native Rose, Spicebush and Blueberry.
-An International Monarch Waystation sign is now installed in the garden to hopefully remind visitors of the need to conserve habitats and nurture area butterflies and encourage visitors to create their own monarch habitat.
+An International Monarch Waystation sign reminds visitors of the need to conserve habitats and nurture area butterflies and encourages visitors to create their own monarch habitat.